VoxeLibre/VoxeLibre/mods/HELP/doc/doc_items/API.md

 The usage help should only be set for items which are in some way special in their usage.
 Standard tools and weapons should never have an usage help.

-The rule of thumb is this: If a new player who already knows the Minetest basics, but not this item, will not directly know how to use this item, then the usage help should be added.
-If basic Minetest knowledge or existing factoids are completely sufficient, usage help should not be added.
+The rule of thumb is this: If a new player who already knows the Luanti basics, but not this item, will not directly know how to use this item, then the usage help should be added.
+If basic Luanti knowledge or existing factoids are completely sufficient, usage help should not be added.

 The recommendations for what not to put into the usage help is the same